Installing fonts on Ubuntu is manual, although some are available as

 Fonts that ideally look good in monospace and make it easy to distinguish similar characters.
 (My bugbear here is distinguishing different quotes, e.g.

 "“”).
-There is a website for this ProgrammingFonts.org, where you can see all the ones of note.
+There is a website for this ProgrammingFonts.org, where you can see all the alternatives of note.
 Your OS ships with some, maybe

 Ubuntu Mono or